 Introduction to Berea, Kentucky

 Berea, Kentucky, in Madison county, is located 30 miles S of Lexington, Kentucky.
-The city is in the Lexington area, and has 9,851 residents.

 The city of Berea was originally a part of an area known as the Glade.
 In the year 1853, a free track of land of Glade was given to Reverend John Gregg Fee by Cassius Marcellus Clay.
 Fee established two churches in this land, and set up a college and a tiny village.
 The reverend named this land Berea, after the biblical town Veria.
 Berea College was the only integrated college in the region for over 35 years.